Fundamental Group and Euler Characteristic of Permutation Products and Fat Diagonals: Introduction

 \section{Introduction}

-In this paper and its sequel \cite{kt}, we answer several basic questions about the topology and geometry of permutation products and various analogs of configuration spaces.
-These are spaces of relevance to all of algebraic and geometric topology and to mathematical physics.
-A few parts in this paper are semi-expository.
+In this paper, the first in a sequel, we answer several basic questions about the topology and geometry of permutation products and various analogs of configuration spaces.
+These are spaces of relevance to all of algebraic and geometric topology.

-Let $\Gamma$ be a subgroup of the $n$-th symmetric group ${\mathfrak S}_n$, and define the permutation product $\gp{n}(X)$ to be the quotient of $X^n$ by the permutation action of $\Gamma$ on coordinates.
+Let $\Gamma$ be a subgroup of the $n$-th symmetric group ${\mathfrak S}_n$, and define the \textit{permutation product} $\gp{n}(X)$ to be the quotient of $X^n$ by the permutation action of $\Gamma$ on coordinates.
 The prototypical example being of course the $n$-th symmetric product $\sp{n}(X)$ which corresponds to $\Gamma = {\mathfrak S}_n$.
-The cyclic product $\cp{n}(X)$ corresponds on the other hand to $\Gamma = \bbz_n$ is the cyclic group.
-These spaces become interesting very quickly as is illustrated for example with $\cp{3}(T):= T^3/\bbz_3$; the cyclic product of order $3$ of an elliptic curve $T$, which has the structure of a bundle over $T$ with fiber a singular complex surface ramified along the dual curve of a plane cubic (see Proposition \ref{elliptic}).
+The cyclic product $\cp{n}(X)$ corresponds on the other hand to $\Gamma = \bbz_n$ the cyclic group.
+These spaces become interesting very quickly as is illustrated for example with $\cp{3}(T):= T^3/\bbz_3$; the cyclic product of order $3$ of an elliptic curve $T$, which has the structure of an explicit bundle over $T$ (see Proposition \ref{elliptic}).

 Permutation products have of course been studied early on, and a functorial description of their homology described in \cite{dold}.
 The topology of the spaces $\gp{n}(X)$ depends as one might expect on the way the group $\Gamma$ embeds in $\sn$.
+These are stratified spaces \cite{hughes}.
+In general, the action of a finite group $\Gamma$ on a space $Y$ stratifies both $Y$ and its quotient $Y/\Gamma$ according to \textit{stabilizer} and \textit{orbit} types respectively, and the bulk of the present work is understanding these stratifications in the case of $\Gamma$ acting on $X^n$ by permutations.

-In general, these spaces are stratified according to their \textit{orbit type} and this aspect we discuss in \S\ref{strats}.
-When $X$ is a smooth manifold for example, there is a handy description of the tubular neighborhood of the diagonal $X$ in $\gp{n}X$ as a fiberwise cone on a fiberwise quotient bundle associated to a sphere bundle over $X$ (Proposition \ref{neighdiagonal}).
+In \S\ref{strats} we discuss the notion of ``depth" of a group $\Gamma\subset\sn$ acting by permutation on $X^n$ and then compare it to the length $\ell (\Gamma)$ of the group which we recall is the length of the longest chain of subgroups in $\Gamma$.
+The depth is bounded above by $\ell (\Gamma)$ and the interesting part is to see that this upper-bound is attained for permutation products derived from the permutation representation of $\Gamma$ (Theorem \ref{depthgroup}).
+In the case of a permutation product of a manifold, we can refine our understanding of the associated strata.
+We give in \S\ref{diagonalstratum} a handy description of the tubular neighborhood of the diagonal $X$ in $\gp{n}X$ as a fiberwise cone on a fiberwise quotient bundle associated to a sphere bundle over $X$ (Proposition \ref{neighdiagonal}).